Stuycs-K/project03-final-09-sheklyoue/DEVLOG.md

 ### 2025-01-14
 - worked on creating the basic format of chat
 - making it take in messages
+- tried to create a user list
 - having trouble with sytnax

+### 2025-01-14
+- the chat format works
+- chat is updating and messages are being sent
+- however, chat is not being constantly updated
+- user list also not working
+- need to find a way to send all client info over to each client